 “I’ve been selling all over the Bay Area from San Jose to Oakland, but the Fillmore is home, she said.
 “I grew up supporting Black-owned businesses on this street, and it’s an honor to be one of them.”

-On Black Friday, the day following Thanksgiving, In the Black will hold its grand opening.
+In the Black will hold its grand opening on Dec.
+9, 2022.
 According to Harris, a program manager will be hired to oversee the marketplace’s daily operations.
 Once open, the marketplace will be open daily from 10 a.m. to 7 p.m.